mmc-research-group/tanaka_ml_defect_COMMAT/README.md

 This repository contains the code used for video preprocessing with Optical flow and the code used for TEM video analysis with U-net.
 The programs are written in python.
 The detailed information is described in the following paper;
 >Tanaka, M., Sasaki, K., Punyafu, J., Muramatsu, M., Murayama, M. Machine-learning-aided Analysis of Relationship Between Crystal Defects and Macroscopic Mechanical Properties of TWIP steel. (to be submittted)

-If you use this code to write an academic paper, I would appreciate it if you cite this paper.
+If you find this code useful for your academic research, kindly acknowledge its contribution by citing our paper.

 ## Requirement
 - CUDA
 - pytorch